Curious about what visitors thought of the Virgin Islands?

 Here are a few vintage postcards with their interesting perspectives. 🙂

-Better yet, get the latest stories delivered to your inbox!
+Better yet, get the latest ones delivered to your inbox!

 Virgin Gorda I love finding and collecting vintage postcards!
 Here’s one from a guest staying in the British Virgin Islands in 1958.
 “A beautiful place with wonderful accommodations!
 Food is simply marvelous with plenty of fruit and fish native to this area.
 Hurricane Cleo passed by last night, but not much damage here.”
 HVJ To find […]Read More

 Creque’s Alley Number 3 This alley, located in St. Thomas, was said to be haunted during the 1930s. 👻 My grandmother lived upstairs with her husband and told us many years later of the sounds she used to hear.
 It was a private alley and no one but the family really used it.
 On several […]Read More

 Visitors have loved the Virgin Islands since they first started arriving on steamers at the turn of the century.
 Others arrived by private yacht and anchored in the beautiful bay.
 Recently, I’ve started collecting postcards from past visitors and sharing their comments and thoughts about their holidays.
 Some are really quite interesting while others […]Read More

 This is the Life I love finding these vintage postcards from visitors!
 To see the whole collection click on this sentence.
 This postcard says: Hi– This is the life!
 We’re coming home fat and lazy.
 We highly recommend a cruise.
 These islands are beautiful, especially this one. ~ Jean and Bernie Preman To find the […]Read More